 - Created: 1434

-This painting is one of the oldest preserved ones dating back to 1434.
-It was done by Jan van Eyck and portrays the Italian businessman Giovanni Arnolfini and his pregnant wife in their home in the city of Bruges.
+This painting is one of the oldest preserved ones, dating back to 1434.
+It was done by Jan van Eyck and portrays the Italian businessman Giovanni Arnolfini and his pregnant wife in their home at the Flemish city of Bruges.

 29. The Scream